biomassives/sloanhenge/README.md

 # sloanhenge
- Support the vision of sloanhenge-  an educational zero waste adventure game by biomassives
+ Supporting the junkyard to zero waste conversion the vision of Sloanhenge-  an educational zero waste adventure game by biomassives